lectron/kosmos/CONTRIBUTING.md

 ## Contributor License Agreement

-By contributing your code to Minecraftly you grant Viet Nguyen a non-exclusive, irrevocable, worldwide, royalty-free, sublicensable, transferable license under all of Your relevant intellectual property rights (including copyright, patent, and any other rights), to use, copy, prepare derivative works of, distribute and publicly perform and display the Contributions on any licensing terms, including without limitation: (a) open source licenses like the MIT license; and (b) binary, proprietary, or commercial licenses.
+By contributing your code to Minecraftly you grant Minecraftly, Inc a non-exclusive, irrevocable, worldwide, royalty-free, sublicensable, transferable license under all of Your relevant intellectual property rights (including copyright, patent, and any other rights), to use, copy, prepare derivative works of, distribute and publicly perform and display the Contributions on any licensing terms, including without limitation: (a) open source licenses like the MIT license; and (b) binary, proprietary, or commercial licenses.
 Except for the licenses granted herein, You reserve all right, title, and interest in and to the Contribution.

 You confirm that you are able to grant us these rights.
 You represent that You are legally entitled to grant the above license.
 If Your employer has rights to intellectual property that You create, You represent that You have received permission to make the Contributions on behalf of that employer, or that Your employer has waived such rights for the Contributions.